 At WeWork, there are loads of networking events, wellness sessions and "lunch + learns" where you can enjoy a catered lunch and chat with other members, sharing tips, expertise and knowledge.
 So you'll never feel alone again.

 4. You've lost the energy to get dressed

 One of the joys of leaving the house is the chance to dress up.
-You have joie de vivre.
-A reason to leap out of bed and embrace each day.
+You have joie de vivre — a reason to leap out of bed and embrace each day.
 But working from home has rid you of that lust for life.
-You can't be bothered to even get out of your pyjamas and shower, let alone brush your teeth.
+You can't be bothered even to brush your teeth.

 Having a workspace away from home gives you a reason to make an effort.
 You're also more likely to get up earlier and embrace whatever each day throws at you.

 5. You find yourself working longer hours

 With no commute, it's all too easy to fill the extra time with more work.
 You sit at your desk at 7.30am, "just to answer a few emails" and the next thing you know, it's 7pm.
 You haven't looked up from your desk.
 Your back hurts, and you feel shattered.
 And the next day, you do it all over again.